joysofcode/enterprise-stack/README.md

 STRIPE_WEBHOOK_SECRET="we_1234"
 ```

-📜 Create the database and generate the Prisma client from your Prisma schema.
+### 📜 Create the database and generate the Prisma client from your Prisma schema

 ```bash
 npx prisma db push